louismullie/stanford-core-nlp/README.md

 **About**

-This gem provides high-level Ruby bindings to the [Stanford Core NLP package](http://nlp.stanford.edu/software/corenlp.shtml), a set natural language processing tools that provides tokenization, part-of-speech tagging, lemmatization, and parsing for several languages, as well as named entity recognition and coreference resolution for English.
-This gem is compatible with Ruby 1.9.2 and above.
+This gem provides high-level Ruby bindings to the [Stanford Core NLP package](http://nlp.stanford.edu/software/corenlp.shtml), a set natural language processing tools for tokenization, part-of-speech tagging, lemmatization, and parsing of several languages, as well as named entity recognition and coreference resolution in English.
+This gem is compatible with Ruby 1.9.2, 1.9.3 and Rubinius.

 **Installing**

 First, install the gem: `gem install stanford-core-nlp`.
 Then, download the Stanford Core NLP JAR and model files.
 Three different packages are available:

-* A [minimal package for English](http://louismullie.com/stanford-core-nlp-minimal.zip) with one tagger model and one parser model for English.
+* A [minimal package for English](http://louismullie.com/treat/stanford-core-nlp-minimal.zip) with one tagger model  and one parser model for English.
-* A [full package for English](http://louismullie.com/stanford-core-nlp-english.zip), with all tagger and parser models for English, plus the coreference resolution and named entity recognition models.
+* A [full package for English](http://louismullie.com/treat/stanford-core-nlp-english.zip), with all tagger and parser models for English, plus the coreference resolution and named entity recognition models.
-* A [full package for all languages](http://louismullie.com/stanford-core-nlp-all.zip), including tagger and parser models for English, French, German, Arabic and Chinese.
+* A [full package for all languages](http://louismullie.com/treat/stanford-core-nlp-all.zip), including tagger and parser models for English, French, German, Arabic and Chinese.

-Place the contents of the extracted archive inside the /bin/ folder of the stanford-core-nlp gem (e.g. /usr/local/lib/ruby/gems/1.X.x/gems/stanford-core-nlp-0.x/bin/).
+Place the contents of the extracted archive inside the /bin/ folder of the stanford-core-nlp gem (e.g. [...]/gems/stanford-core-nlp-0.x/bin/).

 **Configuration**